danimrprofe/linux-apuntes/21. Arduino/elegoo.md

 See Lesson 2 for details about program uploading if there are any errors.

-The sketch starts by specifying which pins are going to be used for each of the colors:
+The programa starts by specifying which pins are going to be used for each of the colors:

 ```arduino
 // Define Pins